 Edit Select a separations style and click this button to edit it in the Edit Style dialog box.
 A shortcut is to double-click a separations style.
 Note: To rename a separations style, copy it and save the copy with the desired name, before deleting the original.
 New Click this button to create a new separations style.
-The New Style dialog box appears, as described in "New Style dialog box" on page 360.

-Once you have set the color space and output format, you cannot change them for the named separations style.
+The New Style dialog box appears, as described in "New Style dialog box" on page 369.
+Once you have set the color space and output format, you cannot change them for the named separations style. Сору Select a separations style and click this button to edit a copy.
+The New Style dialog box appears, as described in "New Style dialog box" on page 369.

-Copy Select a separations style and click this button to edit a copy.
-The New page 360.
+Delete Select one or more separations styles and click this button to delete them together.

-Style dialog box appears, as described in "New Style dialog box" on them together.
 You cannot delete a separations style if it is used in a

-Delete Select one or more separations styles and click this button to delete